-As an important realization of boosting theory, AdaBoost~\cite{freund1999short} is extremely easy to implement and keeps competitive in terms of both practical performance and computational cost~\cite{hastie2009multi}.
-Moreover, boosting theory has been used to analyze the success of ResNets in computer vision~\cite{huang2017learning} and AdaGAN~\cite{tolstikhin2017adagan} has already successfully incorporated boosting algorithm into the training of GAN~\cite{goodfellow2014generative}.
+As an important realization of boosting theory, AdaBoost~\citep{freund1999short} is extremely easy to implement and keeps competitive in terms of both practical performance and computational cost~\citep{hastie2009multi}.
+Moreover, boosting theory has been used to analyze the success of ResNets in computer vision~\citep{huang2017learning} and AdaGAN~\citep{tolstikhin2017adagan} has already successfully incorporated boosting algorithm into the training of GAN~\citep{goodfellow2014generative}.

 In this work, we focus on incorporating AdaBoost into the design of deep graph convolutional networks in a non-trivial way.
 Firstly, in pursuit of the introduction of AdaBoost framework, we refine the type of graph convolutions and thus obtain a novel RNN-like GCN architecture called AdaGCN.
 Our approach can efficiently extract knowledge from different orders of neighbors and then combine these information in an AdaBoost manner \emph{with iterative updating of the node weights}.
 Also, we compare our AdaGCN with existing methods from the perspective of both architectural difference and feature representation power to show the benefits of our method.
 Finally, we conduct extensive experiments to demonstrate the consistent state-of-the-art performance of our approach across different label rates and computational advantage over other alternatives.